 A rule of thumb is to ensure that the “from” email address component directly matches the display name.
 The challenge with spoofed emails is that it seems legitimate at first glance, resulting in most business employees to fall prey.
 However, an in-depth look at these email headers will reveal that the email address connected with the display name is oddly enough coming from someone else.

 Mobile users often fall victim because, although the sender’s name is always visible, the email address is usually hidden.
 The Wall Street Journal reports that remote workers are more susceptible to email spoofing on mobile because of the app design and user distraction.

-That being said, you should ensure that employees only communicate with your organization through a dedicated remote work software platform to avoid vulnerabilities.
+That being said, you should ensure that employees only communicate with your organization through a dedicated remote work software platform to prevent vulnerabilities.

 3. Leverage Email Signing Certificates

 As the workforce is distributed into different locations, organizations need to ensure business communications’ security to prevent attacks.
 Organizations need to use email signing certificates on outgoing emails to help recipients verify whether an email is coming from your organization.
 Signing certificates empowers you to add unique digital signatures to your emails to assert identity.

 This allows employees to immediately recognize spoofed emails and prevent clicking or downloading any unauthorized documents.
 Email signing certificates also enable you to encrypt your emails using public keys to ensure that only the intended recipient can view the message’s content.

 This way, you can ensure that emails sent from and to your server are protected.
 Email signing certificates are also vital in building trust and confidence among your customer base.
 By asserting your identity, customers are more likely to click and engage with your emails, ultimately increasing sales.